Artist statement

 Biography

 Geneviève Chevalier is an artist and a professor at the School of Art of Laval University in the city of Québec, Quebec, Canada.
-She holds a PhD in Art Theory and Practice from the Université du Québec à Montréal (SSHRC 2010-2013) and an MFA from Concordia University.
-Her postdoctoral fellowship in museology (FRQSC 2014-2016) with the research group The Convulsive Collections (CIÉ/CO) focused on artistic interventions in museum collections.
+She holds a PhD in Art Theory and Practice from the Université du Québec à Montréal and an MFA from Concordia University.
+Her postdoctoral fellowship in museology at the Université du Québec en Outaouaus focused on artistic interventions in museum collections.

 She has contributed to several publications, including Lieux et milieux des arts vivants.
-Performer l'institution, published in 2024 by Presses du réel, edited by Anne Bénichou, and Réinventer la collection.
-L'art et le musée au temps de l'évènementiel, published in 2023 by Presses de l'Université du Québec, edited by Mélanie Boucher, Marie Fraser and Johanne Lamoureux.
-In 2021, she also co-edited with M. Boucher the thematic issue L'artiste muséologue of the journal Espace Art Actuel and, in 2018, a thematic issue on artistic interventions in museum collections for the journal Muséologies, les cahiers d'études supérieures.
+Performer l'institution, published in 2024 by Presses du réel, edited by A. Bénichou, and Réinventer la collection.
+L'art et le musée au temps de l'évènementiel, published in 2023 by Presses de l'Université du Québec, edited by M. Boucher, M. Fraser and J. Lamoureux.
+In 2021, she co-edited with M. Boucher the thematic issue L'artiste muséologue of the journal Espace Art Actuel and, in 2018, a thematic issue on artistic interventions in museum collections for the journal Muséologies, les cahiers d'études supérieures.
 A monograph of her work, Geneviève Chevalier.
-Mirement/Towering, co-edited by Dazibao, the Foreman Art Gallery of Bishop's University and Galerie UQO was published in 2023.
+Mirement/Towering, co-edited by Dazibao, the Foreman Art Gallery of Bishop's University and Galerie UQO, was published in 2023.

-In 2025, she will be artist-in-residence at the Centre Sagamie, Alma, Québec.
-She will contribute to the issue 40 of the art journal Marges (Presses de l'Université de Vincennes) with the essay“Faire du musée et de ses collections d'art et d'histoire naturelle les objets d'une pratique activiste” (“Making the museum and its art and natural history collections the objects of an activist practice”), and will co-direct the study day Critique de l'écoresponsabilité dans les pratiques artistiques et muséales (Critique of ecoresponsibility in artistic and museum practices) with Galerie UQO.
+In 2025, she will be artist-in-residence at the Centre Sagamie, Alma.
+She will contribute to the issue 40 of the art journal Marges (Presses de l'Université de Vincennes) with the essay “Faire du musée et de ses collections d'art et d'histoire naturelle les objets d'une pratique activiste” (“Making the museum and its art and natural history collections the objects of an activist practice”), and will co-direct the study day Critique de l'écoresponsabilité dans les pratiques artistiques et muséales (Critique of ecoresponsibility in artistic and museum practices) with Galerie UQO.

 She lives and works in the city of Québec.